A previous client wrote in recently with a great question, and I want to share my response with you.

 I had to really commit to zero food restrictions.

-The more I truly allowed myself freedom + deeeeeeep self-love, the less I overate or even thought about overeating.
+The more I truly allowed myself freedom + deep, integrated self-love, the less I overate or even thought about overeating.

-When I started doing enough movement, dance, breathwork, and meditation within the frame of each week, I stopped overeating and eating foods my body didn’t actually want.
+Doing enough movement, dance, breathwork, and meditation each day / week was key to breaking the pattern of overeating and eating foods my body didn’t actually want.

 I just stop when I’m full / satisfied, and very rarely feel any discomfort after a meal.